 The Early Admittance Law Program (EALP) is designed for highly motivated students of exceptional academic and intellectual ability.
 It requires a major in Philosophy with an emphasis in legal and moral studies, and guarantees admission for students who meet all of the program and eligibility requirements of the UALR William H. Bowen School of Law (Bowen) after completion of the equivalent of three years of undergraduate study.

-Students in the program will be awarded the B.A. degree after successful completion of the first year of law school and the J.D. after completion of the remaining two years at Bowen.
+Students in the program will be awarded the B.A. degree after successful completion of the first year of law school and will be awarded the J.D. after completion of the remaining two years at Bowen (or equivalent).
 The first year of law school does double duty as the last year of undergraduate study, so that at the end of the six-year program term, EALP students will have eliminated 30 credit hours of time in school.

 To qualify for early admittance to Bowen, students must meet the following requirements:

 - A grade point average of 3.5 or above

 - An LSAT score in the 75th percentile

 - Completion of all UALR Core Curriculum requirements

 The Major in Philosophy with an emphasis in Legal and Moral Studies